fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 ## V

 **Vacation**
-: An in-character phrase used to say you have recently come back from a ban. i.e. "*I just came back from a week vacation.*"
+: An in-character phrase used to say you have recently come back from a ban. i.e. *'I just came back from a week vacation.'*

 **Voicebox**
 : An in-character phrase used to refer to a player's voice chat.
-Often used to inform a player of issues with their voice chat, i.e. *Reset your voicebox, can't hear you.*
+Often used to inform a player of issues with their voice chat, i.e. *'Reset your voicebox; Can't hear you.'*

 ## W